xrdocs/application-hosting/_tutorials/2016-06-08-ios-xr-ansible-container-deployment.md

 Great!
 Ansible will copy this tar ball to XR for you.
 {: .notice--success}

-We will use the management network, since vagrant forward the ssh port for each VM and port 2200 is assigned to XR Linux.
-IP 10.0.2.2 network gateway.
-Since the gig interfaces in the Vagrant XR image are rate-limited, to transfer large files, please use management network.
-{: .notice--info}

 To create a container, we need an xml file with the specifications for the container.
 Create the following file in the /home/vagrant directory of your `devbox` :